Thursday, 5 January 2017

 ⚠️ INFANT DANGER ZONES

-Call the doctor immediately if:
+Call your pediatrician immediately if:

-• Under 3 months: Rectal temp is 100.4°F (38°C) or higher.
+• Under 3 months: Rectal temperature is 100.4°F (38°C) or higher.

-• 3 to 6 months: Temp is 102°F (38.9°C) or higher.
+• 3 to 6 months: Temperature reaches 102°F (38.9°C) or higher and the child seems unusually irritable or lethargic.

-• 6 to 24 months: Temp is above 102°F (38.9°C) for more than one day.
+• 6 to 24 months: Temperature is above 102°F (38.9°C) and lasts for more than one full day.

 2. Children

-• Has a severe headache or stomachache.
+• Complains of a severe, localized headache or intense stomachache.

 3. Adults